Subject description - BE3M33HRO

 Nenchev, D. N., Konno, A., & Tsujita, T. (2018).
 Humanoid robots: Modeling and control.
 Butterworth-Heinemann.
 Available as e-book through the CTU library.
 Additional literature Goswami, A., & Vadakkepat, P. (Eds.).
 (2019).
 Humanoid robotics: A reference.
 Springer.
 Bartneck, C., Belpaeme, T., Eyssel, F., Kanda, T., Keijsers, M., & Šabanović, S. (2020).
 Human-robot interaction: An introduction.
 Cambridge University Press.Requirements:

-Ability to write computer programs in C++, Matlab, and Python.
-Basic knowledge of robot kinematics in the span of bachelor course B3B33ROB1.Keywords:
+Ability to write computer programs in Python.
+Recommended: Basic knowledge of robot kinematics.Keywords: